 Q29.
 Explain Test Settings in QTP.

-You will find below sections in the test settings window.
+You will find the below sections in the test settings window.

 1. Properties Settings: In the properties section you will find the location of the test and add-ins associated with the test.